edfuh/contra/README.md

 Now works on mobile too

-well iOS 4 mobile safari, that's the only phone i have to test it on
+well iOS 4 safari, that's the only phone i have to test it on

 just include contra.mobile.js and contra.mobile.css (after you make it pretty)